megansolly/pc-part-optimizer/README.md

 The optimizer removes the need for extensive manual research by automatically producing a full list of parts that a user can purchase to build a powerful and well-balanced gaming PC.

+## Group Project & My Contribution
+This project was completed as part of a team.
+My contributions included:

+- Assisting in creating the optimization model that selects the best PC components
+- Writing and testing the Jupyter Notebook code
+- Assisting with data collection and performance evaluation of components

 ---

 ## Motivation